RosettaCommons/demos/tutorials/Optimizing_Sidechains_The_Packer/Optimizing_Sidechains_The_Packer.md

 The tutorial also introduces:
 - Common ways of invoking the packer from the RosettaScripts scripting language.
 - Common ways of controlling the packer from the RosettaScripts scripting language.
+- A brief overview of how the packing algorithm works.

 ## The problem of optimizing side-chains